MengYunWang/Protocol-rsfmri-analysis/README.md

 #### (1) Preprocessing
 Dicom transf > Slice time correction > Registration > Normalization > Smooth

-- Open FEAT gui, and go through one subject and save the
+- Open FEAT gui, and go through one subject and save or find the the degsin.fsf file in the .feat directory
-- run the script for multi sub or runs
+- run the script preprocessing_fsl.sh for multi sub or runs
 -

 #### (2) Clean the re-fMRI data